FreddeITsupport98/passtrouhg/README.md

     - Whether the configured guest GPU and guest audio devices are currently bound to `vfio-pci`.
     - Whether the host audio device is *not* bound to `vfio-pci`.
     - Presence and enablement of the systemd service and scripts.
-    - Basic IOMMU presence and GRUB kernel parameters.
+    - Basic IOMMU presence and GRUB/BLS kernel parameters.
-  - Prints a PASS/FAIL summary.
+  - Prints a PASS/FAIL summary with **colorful status markers** when ANSI colors are enabled:
+    - Green `✔ OK` for good checks, red `✖ FAIL` for hard failures, yellow `WARN` for soft issues.
+    - A final `✔ RESULT: PASS` or `✖ RESULT: FAIL` line, so you can see at a glance whether the current boot is VFIO‑ready.

 - `--detect`
   - Scans your system and prints a rich **VFIO / passthrough detection report** including: